ipilcher/rhsummit/guide.md

 HAProxy is once again running on all of the controllers.
-Note, however, that the virtual IPs are still all running on ``lab-controller01``, because that satifies the colocation constraints.
+Note, however, that the virtual IPs are still all running on ``lab-controller01``, because that satisfies the colocation constraints.
 We can re-distribute them by restarting the Pacemaker resources.

 ```